 What Your PSAT Score Really Means

-If you recently took the PSAT, you’ve been introduced to the confusing world of standardized test scores.
+If you recently took the PSAT, you were introduced to the world of standardized test scores.
 Even though scores come with explanation cards, the information provided leaves many in the dark.
-We’ve broken down the significance of each number and what you should do now.
+Here, we break down the significance of each number and what you should do now.

 Scaled Total Score

-Your PSAT scores came with a lot of numbers, but here's one of the most important: your scaled total score.
-Ranging from 320-1520, the scaled total score is a combination of your math, reading, and writing and language scores.
+Your PSAT scores came with a lot of numbers, but your scaled total score is the most important.
+Ranging from 320-1520, the scaled total score is a combination of your math, reading and writing and language scores.
 This is an equated score, meaning the various levels of test-difficulty have been adjusted.
 If you happened to get a slightly more difficult test, overall scores from other days will hold the same weight, which is good.

 Section Scores and Selection Index

 These qualifications also stem from your percentile, or the ranking of your score compared with other scores.
-If you score in the 80th percentile, for instance, that means you scored higher than 80 percent of all students who took the test.
+If you score in the 80th percentile, for instance, that means you scored higher than 80% of all students who took the test.

-You’ll also find scaled section scores, sub-scores and raw scores (or the literal number of questions you answered correctly per section).
-These are explained more in depth on the scorecard provided by the PSAT Board.
+You’ll also find scaled section scores, sub-scores and raw scores (the number of questions you answered correctly per section).
+These are explained more in-depth on the scorecard provided by the PSAT Board.
 Think of them as further insight into your test taking strengths as well as the areas you can improve on.